On $p$-nonsingular systems of equations over solvable groups: Introduction

-In fact, if every finite non-singular system over a group $G$ is solvable over $G$, then every infinite non-singular system over $G$ is solvable over $G$ as well, for example, see \cite[Proposition 2]{KMR23}.
-It means that to check whether a group satisfies the Howie conjecture, it suffices to consider only finite systems.
-So, for example, the result from \cite{GR62} states that the conjecture is true for finite groups, though a solution group for an infinite system may not be finite.
+As any system of equations over a group is solvable if and only if every finite subsystem of this system is solvable, it suffices to consider only finite systems in order to check whether the conjecture is true.
+For example, the result from \cite{GR62} states that the conjecture is true for finite groups.
+However, a solution group for an infinite system may not be finite.

 Besides finite groups, this conjecture is true for locally indicable groups as well.

 \begin{defin} A {\it locally indicable group} is a group whose any non-trivial finitely generated subgroup admits a surjective homomorphism onto $\langle g \rangle_\infty$. \end{defin}